Darokahn/blocks-language/language.md

 		y: 2,
 	}

 if a code block is intended to be `unterminated`, it can be prefixed with a `*` char. code blocks that do not terminate but have no `*` prefix will produce a warning upon compilation.
+Additionally, any returns will produce a warning.

+Since `this` is a pointer to the local scope, a `return this;` statement will also create an unterminated code block.
+This is a more intentional way of creating a static code block in case the `*` prefix and compilation warnings don't put you at ease.

 `unterminated` code blocks' local scope can be accessed from outside by either name or index.
 To access a named value in a code block, use a `.`: